Candidate persona: what it is and how to create the profile of the ideal candidate

 But this depends on the size of the company and above all it also depends on the various differences that may exist between one profile and another, such as the department in which you work, your seniority, the position you are looking for.
 If they are significant differences then more candidates should be created even if they have similar characteristics.

-Let’s explain: if a company is looking for a content manager, either as an intern or to be hired on a permanent basis with several years of experience, it is true that many characteristics may be the same, but a young person who has just graduated differs from one who is, for example, 40 years old.
+Let’s explain: if a company is looking for a content manager, either as an intern or to be hired on a permanent basis with several years of experience, it is true that many characteristics may be the same, but a young person who has just graduated differs from a person with several years of experience.

 Having built the ideal profile or profiles, what remains to be done is to understand if the candidate in front of us is the candidate we are looking for.